KWAM: Early years

+Popular artists

-West Memphis was described as the "Las Vegas of the South" in this era, and its programming drew from musicians playing in clubs.
-Howlin' Wolf had a show on the station from 1949 to 1952, and Sam Phillips heard him and signed him to a contract with Sun Records; his program aired after music by rockabilly guitarist Paul Burlison; B.B.
-King was first heard over the station, getting his break on a show helmed by Sonny Boy Williamson II; Stax Records founder Jim Stewart started at KWEM, as did James Cotton and Hubert Sumlin; Johnny Cash's first radio broadcast was on KWEM in 1953.
+West Memphis was described as the "Las Vegas of the South" in this era, with KWEM programming drawing from musicians playing in local clubs.
+Howlin' Wolf had a show on the station from 1949 to 1952.
+Record producer Sam Phillips heard him and signed him to a contract with Sun Records.
+Howlin' Wolf's program aired after music by rockabilly guitarist Paul Burlison.
+B.B.
+King was first heard over the station, getting his break on a show helmed by Sonny Boy Williamson II.
+Stax Records founder Jim Stewart started at KWEM, as did James Cotton and Hubert Sumlin.
+Johnny Cash's first radio broadcast was on KWEM in 1953.
 The station allowed aspiring performers to pay for 15-minute blocks of air time.

-Elvis Presley made his first radio appearance on KWEM in 1953, which did not go well because he lacked a band and moved around too much; George Klein worked there as a DJ after its move to Memphis; so did Eddie Bond.
+Elvis Presley made his first radio appearance on KWEM in 1953, which did not go well because he lacked a band and moved around too much.
+George Klein worked there as a DJ after his move to Memphis.
+Eddie Bond also performed on the station in that era.

 KWEM was purchased by Dee Rivers in 1951.
-In March 1952, Rivers applied to have the station moved across the Mississippi River to Memphis, Tennessee, which was approved in January 1954; the transmitter site remained in Arkansas.
+In March 1952, Rivers applied to have the station moved across the Mississippi River into Memphis.
+That was approved in January 1954.
+The transmitter site remained in Arkansas.
 He started the "Dee" Rivers Stations Group, which later owned WEAS-FM in Springfield/Savannah, Georgia, and WGOV (now WGUN) in Valdosta, Georgia, as well as other stations in Georgia and Florida.
-KWEM held a construction permit to build a channel 48 television station in Memphis, KWEM-TV, but abandoned it in August 1953 because it could not find an adequate site that could house both AM and TV studios and the TV station's transmitter site and did not want this situation to hinder improvements to the radio station.
-It continued to be an influential hotbed of talent; the transmitter remained on the Arkansas side of the river.
+KWEM held a construction permit to build TV station channel 48 in Memphis, KWEM-TV.
+But that plan was abandoned it in August 1953 because Rivers could not find an adequate site that could house both AM and TV studios and the TV station's transmitter site.
+He did not want this situation to hinder improvements to the radio station.
+KWEM Radio continued to be an influential hotbed of talent.
 This lasted through the end of the decade, when KWEM became KWAM.

 Power boost

-On March 31, 1959, Rivers changed the call letters to KWAM as part of a presentation overhaul that did little to change the station's format.
-The next year, it stopped playing live music.
+On March 31, 1959, Rivers changed the call letters to KWAM as part of a presentation overhaul but did not initially change the station's format.
+The next year, KWAM stopped playing live music.
 In 1963, the station got FCC permission to boost its power to 10,000 watts, using a directional antenna, but it still could not broadcast after sunset.
-The transmitter, however, failed and was destroyed in a fire the next year; competitor WLOK loaned equipment to help KWAM return to the air.
+The transmitter, however, failed and was destroyed in a fire the next year.
+Memphis radio station 1340 WLOK loaned equipment to help KWAM return to the air.

-The KWEM call letters were later revived for KWEM-LP, a low-power FM station in West Memphis owned by Arkansas State University Mid-South, which serves as a tribute to the KWEM of the late 1940s and 1950s and began broadcasting on FM in 2015 (an earlier version had been established in 2009).
+The KWEM call letters were later revived for 93.3 KWEM-LP, a low-power FM station in West Memphis owned by Arkansas State University Mid-South.
+The FM station plays blues and Southern gospel music, serving as a tribute to the KWEM of the late 1940s and 1950s.
+It began broadcasting on FM in 2015 after an earlier version had been established in 2009.
 The project was led by Dale Franklin, who died in 2017.